 Also, it doesn't help that employers threaten to have employees deported if they bring a personal injury threat.
 Of course, that is a crime, as well as a violation of employment law regulations.
 But whether or not an undocumented victim gets a reduced award is not based upon status.

 But the answer is NO!
 Before the passage and enactment of AB AB 2159 in 2016, a California appellate court said illegal aliens could have their future earning damages reduced.
 Noteworthy was the reasoning.
-Basically, courts reasoned that illegals could be deported and lose that future earnings capacity.
+Basically, courts reasoned that illegals could be deported and lose that future earning capacity.
 So this rule caused many cases to settle for less than their actual value.

 How Rodriguez Ended Unfairness

 The sticking point was tallying damages by Pesos in Mexico, or basing future lost wages upon the Mexican native's U.S. "dollars" employment figure.
 (See, e.g., Rodriguez v.
 Kline (1986) 186 Cal.
 App.
 3d 1146.)
 But around 30 years later, Governor Jerry Brown decided to sign the legislation above that ended this.